How Accurate are DCF Models?

 It doesn’t mean the investment banking DCF is worthless, as some suggest.
 To understand why there’s value in the analysis, it’s helpful to understand why a difference between the company’s DCF value and the market price exists in the first place.

-DCF value diverges from market price when the DCF model's assumptions are different from those implicit the market’s pricing.
+DCF value diverges from market price when the DCF model’s assumptions are different from those implicit in the market’s pricing.